anandcsingh/Set.js/README.md

 ```

 ###pushRange
-Appends an existing collection to an exisitng array.
+Appends an existing collection to an existing array.
 This function modifies the original array.

 ```js
 var arr1 = [1, 2, 4, 6];